melissajimison/api-muncher/README.md

 # Recipe API Consumer

+## Reflection
+1. What do you understand better after doing this project?
+	I understand better on:
+	- how to make an API call and retrieve data
+	- Manipulating API data
+	- Writing tests on API
+	- Pagination

+2. What do you want more practice with?
+	I would like to practice more on CSS and test.

+3. What is something you saw done differently?
+	Provided checkboxes to filter out based on dietary restriction.
+I did not include this feature in my project but would like to include it at some point.

 ## Learning Goals:
 - Configure an API for consumption
 - Create authenticated API requests using HTTParty